Evgh/s5_epam_binaryCalculator_unitTests/README.md

-# Project created to showcase my skills with NUnit
+# Project was created to showcase my skills with NUnit
 _I created the functionality for performing binary operations and tests that test it._

 ## What does s5_epam_binaryCalculator_unitTests contain